MdAamerSk/delta-demo/README.md

-tis is a demo for github
+this is a demo for github